aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 A new object would be added to the streamset specification.

 - The field name would be _links_
-- The keys of the _links_ object would represent the target stream the link affects
+- The keys of the _links_ object would represent the child stream the link affects
-  - The target could be a _primitive_ stream or a _pose_ stream
+  - The key could be a _primitive_ stream or a _pose_ stream
-- The value of a key would be an object that contains an entry _source_pose_ which is a string that names a _pose_ stream
+- The value of a key would be an object that contains an entry _target_pose_ which is a string that names a _pose_ stream

 3. Deprecate the timestamp on the Pose